AlphaDPO: Adaptive Reward Margin for Direct Preference Optimization: Method

 A key insight in our work is that SimPO implicitly adopts a uniform distribution over the vocabulary as its reference model, whereas DPO employs the SFT model as the reference.
 By examining the role of the reference model in both methods, we derive the following result: \begin{restatable}{theorem}{commonframework} Let $U(y|x)$ denote a uniform distribution over the vocabulary for a given input $x$, replacing $\pi_{\text{ref}}(y|x)$ in the DPO loss function.
 Then, the DPO loss function simplifies to:

 where $\gamma = \beta \left( \log U(y_w|x) - \log U(y_l|x) \right)$ is a constant.
 Under a length-normalized reward formulation, this loss function becomes:

+Therefore, SimPO can be interpreted as a special case of DPO where the reference model is a uniform distribution. \end{restatable}

+\rebuttal{ \begin{remark} \textbf{Why do winning and losing responses have different probabilities under a uniform policy?} Although both winning and losing responses are sampled from the same policy model, their selection probabilities diverge through the reward model's scoring mechanism.
+Specifically, winning response ($y_w$) are those assigned higher scores, while losing response ($y_l$) receive lower scores.
+Even under a uniform policy, these selections remain distinct because their selection probabilities are tied to their relative scores, not to the underlying uniform distribution over the response space. \end{remark} }

-Therefore, SimPO can be interpreted as a special case of DPO where the reference model is a uniform distribution. \end{restatable} Theorem~\ref{thm:common_framework} establishes a unified framework for DPO and SimPO by showing that replacing the reference model $\pi_{\text{ref}}$ in DPO with a uniform distribution $U$ reduces the DPO loss to the SimPO loss, up to a constant term $\gamma$.
+Theorem~\ref{thm:common_framework} establishes a unified framework for DPO and SimPO by showing that replacing the reference model $\pi_{\text{ref}}$ in DPO with a uniform distribution $U$ reduces the DPO loss to the SimPO loss, up to a constant term $\gamma$.
 This reveals that SimPO is essentially DPO with a uniform reference model.
-Consequently, the term $\beta \left( \log \pi_{\text{ref}}(y_w|x) - \log \pi_{\text{ref}}(y_l|x) \right)$ collapses to a constant, emphasizing the pivotal role of the implicit reference model in preference optimization.
+Consequently, the term $\beta \left( \log \pi_{\text{ref}}(y_w|x) - \log \pi_{\text{ref}}(y_l|x) \right)$ collapses to a constant, reflecting the difference in selection probabilities induced by the scoring mechanism.
+This emphasizes the pivotal role of the implicit reference model in preference optimization.

 \textbf{Limitations of DPO:} As depicted in Figure~\ref{fig:step_dpo}, the reference model $\pi_{\text{ref}}$ in DPO may not effectively distinguish between the preferred ($y_w$) and less preferred ($y_l$) responses, as its outputs do not inherently reflect the preference information.
 In contrast, using a uniform distribution as in SimPO results in a reward margin $\gamma$, ensuring that the reward difference between the preferred and less preferred responses is entirely governed by the policy model $\pi_\theta$.